Bermagui

 Wallaga Lake National Park

 On the eastern shore of Wallaga Lake is Wallaga Lake National Park, a beautiful open forest.
 Camel Rock, on the shoreline, is an unusual rock formation.
 The 8-km walk up the coast to the lake will take you through wetland flora and fauna reserves and the remnants of the Montreal goldfields.
 The Park is generally hilly with steep gullies and so is best explored by boat (available for hire from Regatta Point and Beauty Point, on the eastern shore).
 It is essentially a fishing, swimming and boating location.
 There are few beaches but a number of shallow bays and sheltered inlets.
-The fauna in the area includes potoroos, koalas, bandicoots and swamp wallabies.
+The fauna in the area includes potoroos, koalas, bandicioots and swamp wallabies.

 Wallaga Lake was formed when two river valleys were flooded at the end of the Great Ice Age and the river mouths were blocked by a large sandbar.
 It was frequented by Aborigines for thousands of years and there are many ancient human relics, including a number of middens on the lake's foreshores.
 All are protected by law.